 I collect two samples from the scalp, each approximately a pencil width of hair, from the crown of the scalp.
 If the hair is being tested for Spice, psychoactive substances or steroids more samples need to be collected.
 Where possible, we are able to hide the area where the sample has been collected.

 What happens if the donor has not got enough hair?

 Although scalp hair is preferred, body hair can also be collected if necessary.
-Lextox can test for both drugs and alcohol using body hair, however we cannot collect underarm or pubic hair for alcohol analysis.
+Lextox can test for both drugs and alcohol using body hair, however we cannot collect underarm hair for alcohol analysis.

 Sample collection appointments can be arranged immediately and usually collected within 48 hours’ notice – by the UK’s most responsive professional sample collection service.

 For more information or to arrange a sample collection appointment, please call us on 029 2048 4141 or email firstname.lastname@example.org.